sidki123/AttacksonImplementationsCourseBook/docs/01_introduction.md

 ## Related Work

-The whole topic of Attacks on implimitation has been widly reaserched, and side channels attacks have been found on many varius types of implantation.
-Here are a few interesting such types of side channels attacks and examples for actoual attacks on those topics:
+The whole topic of Attacks on implementation has been widely researched, and side channels attacks have been found on many various types of implantation.
+Here are a few interesting such types of side channels attacks and examples for actual attacks on those topics:

 -   **Audio-based attacks** - for example, ultrasonic beacons and acoustic cryptanalysis. a type of side-channel attack that exploits